Assistant Professor of Journalism and Communication, School of Arts and Communication

 Academic Advisor, Multiplatform Journalism Major

-Dr. Yuran is working to advance our understanding of the relationship between news organizations, incorporated and independently owned, and their audience.
-His primary focus at the moment is on the motivation behind news coverage decisions in modern newsrooms.
+As Dr. Yuran working to advance our understanding of the relationship between news organizations, incorporated and independently owned, and their audience, his primary focus at the moment is on the motivation behind news coverage choices in modern newsrooms.

 Gangloff, A., Yuran, D. (2020, May).
 Elements of Political Brands and Effects of Political Branding on Electoral Success.
 Paper presented at the ICA 2020 Conference, Gold Coast, AU.